Skip to Main Content

 Related Professionals

-Our team of health care attorneys provides comprehensive legal advice on all local, state and federal laws, rules and coverage determinations related to reimbursement from governmental payers.
-We also have extensive experience negotiating managed care contracts and other participating provider agreements with commercial third-party payers, as well as advising IPAs and other provider networks regarding third-party payer contracting.
+Our team provides comprehensive legal advice on all local, state, and federal laws, rules, and coverage determinations related to reimbursement from governmental payers.
+We also have extensive experience negotiating managed care contracts and other participating provider agreements with commercial third-party payers, as well as advising independent physician associations (IPAs) and other provider networks regarding third-party payer contracting.

-Parker Poe attorneys bring a wealth of experience and provide complete legal support with regard to all facets of third-party payer relations.
+We bring a wealth of experience and provide complete legal support with regard to all facets of third-party payer relations.
+Examples of our work in this area include:

 Related Professionals

-Parker Poe attorneys are experienced in the identification and analysis of risk events and utilize a multi-disciplinary approach to risk management for our health care clients.
-A single event may require consideration of multiple impacted areas, such as patient care, mandatory event reporting obligations, governmental billing requirements, physician staff privileges or licensure, relationships with employees and other staff members, potential exposure to litigation, and the cost of potential risk-elimination or risk-mitigation solutions.
-Our attorneys are experienced and skilled in assisting our clients to identify and analyze the appropriate considerations and develop solutions to risk events.
+When a risk becomes a reality, our team works with the client to identify all of the potentially impacted areas, such as patient care, public opinion, mandatory event reporting obligations, governmental billing requirements, physician staff privileges or licensure, retention, relationships with employees and other staff members, potential exposure to litigation, and the cost of potential risk-elimination or risk-mitigation solutions.
+We then develop an action plan with the client to eliminate the risk going forward to the greatest extent possible.

 Related Professionals